The dark web. The name raises all kinds of questions. What is the dark web, really? Where is it? Can anyone use it?

 What is the dark web?

-Its origins go back to the 1990s, when the U.S. Department of Defense developed the dark web as a means of anonymous and encrypted communications.
+Its origins go back to the 1990s when the U.S. Department of Defense developed the dark web as a means of sending anonymous and encrypted communications.
 That story might sound familiar.
 It’s quite like the origin story for the broader internet.
 That had its roots in the Department of Defense as well.
-So, just as the broader internet eventually became available to the public, so did the dark web as well.
+So, just as the broader internet eventually became available to the public, so too did the dark web.

-Getting there requires a special browser because the protocols for the dark web differ from the surface web.
-Moreover, these browsers strip web traffic of identifiable information, encrypt it, and send it through a series of server jumps.
+Getting there calls for a special browser because the protocols for the dark web differ from the surface web.
+Moreover, these browsers strip web traffic of identifiable info, encrypt it, and send it through a series of server jumps.
 The browsing traffic will appear to go through a server in one country, then a different server in another, and then another.

 These steps make it highly difficult to identify the person using the browser.
-On the flip side, it makes it difficult to identify the people hosting the sites and services on the dark web as well.
+On the flip side, it also makes it difficult to identify the people hosting the sites and services on the dark web.

 Without question, privacy is everything on the dark web.
 For good and for bad.